 Hospital Indemnity Plans – these plans pay a fixed amount per day for hospital confinement (some include other qualifying medical services), UP TO the calendar year maximums of your standard medical plan.
 Some of these standard plans have out of pocket maximums of up to $7150.00 per person.
 You MUST have ACA minimum essential coverage to qualify for these plans.

 Accident Plans – these plans pay fixed amounts, per event for expenses related to qualifying accidental bodily injuries.
-This may include Emergency room fees, doctor visits, visits to Urgent care, ambulance, surgical services and physical therapy.
+This may include Emergency room fees, doctor visits, visits to Urgent care, ambulance, surgical services, and physical therapy.
 Reimbursements are based on fixed amounts outlined in the plan, not based on billed amounts.
-NOTE: These plans do not provide the mandated coverage necessary to avoid a penalty under the Affordable Care Act.

 Vision plans – offering options through major carriers for you and the entire family.